everFinance/arseeding/README.md

 arClient := goar.NewClient(arNode)
 ```
 ### Different
-Arseeding is a light node, so it does not store all the data in the arweave network, so when requesting tx or tx data, it is likely that the data will not be available, even if the data already exists in the arweave network.
+Arseeding is a light node, so it does not store all the data in the arweave network, so when requesting tx data, it is likely that the data will not be available, even if the data already exists in the arweave network.
-In the case we use the `sync` api of arseeding to synchronize the tx to the service.
+In the case we use the `/task/sync/:arid` api of arseeding to synchronize the tx to the service.
 e.g:
 1. User want to get a tx
 ```